waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Move Info:** Petal Dance (Grass) is a powerful multi-turn move that causes confusion after use.
 ### C. Item Mechanics
 - **EXP.ALL:** Gives EXP to all party Pokémon, even non-participants.
 However, it reduces the total EXP gained per Pokémon.
 Best used for targeted training, otherwise store in PC.

+## VI.
+Tile Mechanics Glossary
+- This section will systematically document all discovered tile types and their traversal rules.

+### B. Tool Development Ideas
+- **Tool Debugger Agent:** An agent that can take a faulty tool's code and error message as input and suggest a fix.
+This could streamline my debugging process significantly.